PX4/PX4-user_guide/en/ros/ros2_comm.md

 };
 ```

-The above create a subscription to the `sensor_combined_topic` which can be matched with one or more compatible ROS publishers.
+The above lines create a subscription to the `sensor_combined_topic` which can be matched with one or more compatible ROS publishers.

 ```cpp
 int main(int argc, char *argv[])